stimpy77/Qaud/README.md

 of Hibernate, followed by LINQ-to-SQL, followed by Entity Framework "Magical Unicorn Edition" (which supports the Code First programming model).

-This is all great, but there are a couple issues here.
-First, what if I want to switch from NHibernate to Entity Framework?
-Or what if I begin targeting SQL Server on Windows and get comfortable with using Entity Framework, but then decide to instead target MongoDB or Cassandra?
+But what if one wants to switch from NHibernate to Entity Framework?
+Or what if one begins targeting SQL Server on Windows and get comfortable with using Entity Framework, but then decides to instead target MongoDB or Cassandra?
+If we could use IQueryable (LINQ) everywhere, we could get away with making these changes very quickly without much coding effort, but the reality is that we must also add, update, and delete data, and implementations of these operations vary wildly between O/RMs and database providers.

-If one is willing to choose to use simpler conventions of data access such that **all data is stored either in a table or in a "document", all data has a key, and programmatic relationships as with "navigation properties" are not high on the priority list**, one can jump from any data provider to another without modifying any code except for initial setup such as in dependency injection initializers.
+If one is willing to choose to use simpler conventions of data access and write all data access code through generic interfaces such that **all data is stored either in tables or in a "document", all entities have a key**, one can jump from any data provider to another without modifying any code except for initial setup such as in dependency injection initializers.

 This versatility comes at a few costs, starting with price of relationship awareness.
 It would be entirely dependent upon the data provider or O/RM to break down related entities into their relationships.